Jesse1211/ECS-189L/ProjectDocumetation.md

   - Gunslinger can only be killed by using master weapon.

 # Main Roles #
-## Producer - Jesse Liu - github: Jesse1211
+## Producer - Jesse Liu - GitHub: Jesse1211

 Since our game is implemented from scratch, I have to ensure everyone knows the game type, storyline, essential features, current development progress, and expectation of the achievement.
 I have to keep active and communicative; I provided 1-1 meetings with everyone to make sure they know what to do and how to do it; I used [whentomeet](https://www.when2meet.com/?19949103-hDTso) to find the perfect time for weekly meetings to make sure the communication between teammates.
 Also, I added guidance about using GitHub to ensure everyone contributes conveniently.
 - GitHub: